LennartHennigs/Button2/README.md

 - [ButtonLoop](https://github.com/LennartHennigs/Button2/blob/master/examples/ButtonLoop/ButtonLoop.ino) – how to use the button class in the main loop (I recommend using handlers, but well...)
 - [CustomButtonStateHandler.ino](https://github.com/LennartHennigs/Button2/blob/master/examples/CustomButtonStateHandler/CustomButtonStateHandler.ino) - how to assign your own button handler
 - [M5StackCore2CustomHandler](https://github.com/LennartHennigs/Button2/blob/master/examples/M5StackCore2CustomHandler/M5StackCore2CustomHandler.ino) - example for the M5Stack Core2 touch buttons

-## Notes

-- To see the latest changes to the library please take a look at the [Changelog](https://github.com/LennartHennigs/Button2/blob/master/CHANGELOG.md).
-- And if you find this library helpful, please consider giving it a star at [GitHub](https://github.com/LennartHennigs/Button2).
-Thanks!

 ## Class Definition